alexanderrich/exploration_consumption/doc/journal/paper.md

 different settings, and that the seemingly general bias toward under-exploration is illusory.
 An alternative is that there are some important aspects of real-world decisions&mdash;or peoples' cognitive and motivational states when making those decisions&mdash;that makes differentiate them from decisions in the lab.
-In the current paper, we investigate one potential missing component of lab tests of exploratory choice: the distribution of choices and outcomes over time.
-We propose and test the hypothesis that because of people's bias towards immediate rewards, the spreading of choices over time may account for a portion of people's tendency to under-explore.
+One clear possibility is that in real world exploration, choices and outcomes are spread out over time in a manner that is rarely found in the lab, and that people's bias towards immediate rewards might therefore account for a portion of people's tendency to under-explore.

 # Temporal discounting